-I suggested the team do the experiment, because I am, like Laura, OCD by nature and it already gives me great pleasure to make many useless lists, so why not be productive with useful ones?
+I suggested the team do the experiment to find better finance apps than Mint.
+Like Laura, I am OCD by nature and it already gives me great pleasure to make many useless lists, so why not be productive with useful ones?

 I wanted to be proactive about my financial health this year and figured that tracking expenses with an app isn’t a huge task.
 That’s part of why so many New Years’ resolutions fail, because people are vague about their goals and there are so few specific action items.
 Using an app to jot down some expenses isn’t a huge commitment and my phone is with me all the time anyway, so it’s a constant reminder that I have to be aware of my purchases.